Skip to content

 • Stir everything together until combined.
 Sometimes I like to add a little extra cheese and bacon on top and then place the lid back until that top layer of cheese has melted.

-• Serve crockpot crack chicken on kaiser or hamburger buns, in a tortilla, over rice, or with a side salad.
+• Serve crockpot crack chicken.
+I love kaiser or hamburger buns, in a tortilla, over rice, or with a side salad.
 It’s up to you how you want to devour this crack chicken crockpot recipe!

 Expert Tips

 • Be sure to use a block of cream cheese rather than the spreadable kind in a tub.
-It contains more water than the block which will affect the consistency.
+It contains more water than the block which will affect the consistency of the crockpot crack chicken.

 • Avoid low-fat cream cheese.
 It won’t melt as easily as regular full-fat cream cheese.